agra-uni-bremen/clover/README.md

 Furthermore, this work is based heavily on KLEE.
 A minimally modified version of the KLEE source is included in `./klee`.
-The license of this source cod is found in `./klee/LICENSE.txt`.
+The license of this source code is found in `./klee/LICENSE.txt`.

 [s2e klee]: https://github.com/S2E/s2e/tree/master/klee
 [klee website]: https://klee.github.io/